 The August 29, 2024 cruise on the Caribbean Princess departs from Southampton (London), England.
-On this 14 Night Ireland Scottish Highlands & Wales (Southampton Roundtrip) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 14 Night Ireland Scottish Highlands & Wales (Southampton Roundtrip) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Caribbean Princess sets sail on Thursday, Aug 29th and returns on Thursday, Sep 12th.

 Use the buttons below to toggle between cabin types.